The Amplituhedron BCFW Triangulation: Injectivity

 \begin{lemma} Let $S \in \mathcal{BCFW}_{n,k}$ be a BCFW cell. \begin{enumerate} \item Let $i,j\in[n]$ such that $i+1<j$ and $|\{i,i+1,j,j{\pl1}\}|=4.$ Then the boundary twistor $\langle i,i+1,j,j{\pl1}\rangle$ has a fixed sign on $\Z(S),$ which is $+1$ unless $j=n$ and $k$ is odd. \item If $c_l=(i,i+1,j,j+1)$ is a top chord and $\{i_1,\ldots,i_4\}=\{i,i+1,j,j+1,n\}\setminus\{p\}$, then the twistor $\langle Y~Z_{i_1}~Z_{i_2}~Z_{i_3}~Z_{i_4}\rangle$ has a fixed sign on $\Z(S)$, which is $+1$ if $p=n$, $(-1)^{k-l}$ if $p=i$, $(-1)^{k-l+1}$ if $p=i+1$, $(-1)^{k-l-\dd(c_l)}$ if $p=j$, and $(-1)^{k-l-\dd(c_l)+1}$ if $p=j+1$. \end{enumerate} \end{lemma}

-\begin{proof} For the first item, by Remark~\ref{rmk:for_SA_usage} and Lemma~\ref{obs:SA_and_bdry_twistors}, it is enough to show that $S$ is not contained in $\SA.$ But, by Remark~\ref{rmk:for_SA_usage} again, if $S$ were contained in $\SA,$ then some twistor $\langle i,i\pl1,j,j\pl1\rangle$ would have vanished identically on $S.$ This would imply that $\Z(S)$ is contained in a codimension one subspace of $\Gr_{k,k+4},$ but then $\Z$ cannot be injective on $S,$ in contradiction to Theorem~\ref{thm:injectiveness}.
+\begin{proof} For the first item, by Remark~\ref{rmk:for_SA_usage} and Lemma~\ref{obs:SA_and_bdry_twistors}, it is enough to show that $S$ is not contained in $\SA,$ where $\SA$ is defined in Definition \ref{sda}.
+But, by Remark~\ref{rmk:for_SA_usage} again, if $S$ were contained in $\SA,$ then some twistor $\langle i,i\pl1,j,j\pl1\rangle$ would have vanished identically on $S.$ This would imply that $\Z(S)$ is contained in a codimension one subspace of $\Gr_{k,k+4},$ but then $\Z$ cannot be injective on $S,$ in contradiction to Theorem~\ref{thm:injectiveness}.

 The second item is an immediate consequence of the proof of Lemma~\ref{lem:non_zero_dets_for_domino}, where the signs appear in the calculation of Lemma~\ref{lem:non_zero_dets_for_domino},\eqref{it:non_zero_twistors_for_rows_with_5} and we use that $\behind(c_l)=k-l$. \end{proof}